 Tar command Compress and Extract Archives

-The tar command does not have any inbuilt functionality to compress files when adding them to the archive.
-But if required, it can use third-party compression utilities such as the gzip and bzip2 to compress files before adding them to the archive.
+The tar command does not have an inbuilt functionality to compress files before adding them to the archive.
+However, it can use third-party compression tools such as gzip and bzip2 to compress files before adding them to the archive.
+Gzip compresses faster but provides a low compression ratio.
+Bzip2 compresses slower but provides a high compression ratio.

 Using gzip and bzip2 to compress tar archives

-To create and compress the archive file with the bzip2 utility, use the option j with options cvf and use the file extension .bz2 with the archive file name.
+To create and compress the archive file with the bzip2 utility, use the j option.
+Use the .bz2 file extension with the archived file name.
+For example, the following commands create the home.tar archive from the /home directory without compression and with the gzip and bzip2 compressions.

 #tar -cvf /tmp/home.tar /home